SAVING RURAL HOSPITALS

 Service-Based Fees for diagnostic and treatment services based on the marginal costs of each service.
 Rural hospitals would continue to receive payment from health plans for delivering individual services, but the Service-Based Fees will be much lower than current payments.
 Since the hospital would receive Standby Capacity Payments to support the fixed costs of essential services, the Service-Based Fees would only need to cover the small amount of additional costs incurred when additional services are delivered.
 This means that if patients stay healthy and need fewer services, the hospital’s revenues and costs will decrease by similar amounts, and the hospital’s margin will not be harmed.

 Accountability for quality and spending.
-In return for receiving adequate, predictable, flexible payments to support essential services, rural hospitals and primary care clinics would take accountability for delivering high-quality services and improving patient outcomes.
-Standards and measures of quality would be used that are appropriate for small rural hospitals and clinics.
+In return for receiving adequate, predictable, flexible payments to support essential services, rural hospitals and primary care clinics would take accountability for delivering appropriate evidence-based services in a high-quality manner.

 Value-based cost-sharing for patients.
 Instead of the high deductibles, co-payments, and co-insurance used in most health insurance plans today, rural hospitals and primary care clinics should have the flexibility to set lower cost-sharing rates for high-value services and to help pay for transportation or provide other assistance that would help patients to adhere to their care plans.